joipoi/RootPi_Voice/README.md

 # Transcribing
 Right now we are using openai whisper, the code for that is in transcriber.py.
 It is set to use the base model, run locally and use swedish(sv)

+# Debug
+All debug code should be acceesed via debug_run.py
 # Audio file conversion
 (This is only relevent for debugging, not for our main program)